Nigeria Finds Chibok Girl Who Was Kidnapped by Boko Haram in 2014

-More than 200 of the girls remain missing
+More than 200 of the girls remain missing+ READ ARTICLE

 (LAGOS, Nigeria) — Nigeria’s military says soldiers have found one of the Chibok schoolgirls kidnapped by Boko Haram nearly three years ago wandering in the bush near the Islamic extremist group’s forest stronghold.